polkaulfield/lol-for-linux-installer/README.md

 # lol-for-linux-bash-installer
 A bash (.sh) script that installs league of legends automagically!

+Warning: DON'T RUN THIS SCRIPT AS SUDO USER

-## How to use this script:
+## How to install it (Bash version)
 - Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
 - Extract the files
+- Run the "leagueinstaller.sh" script in a terminal/console:

+   Open a console/terminal in the script main directory (where the files are)

-- Run the `leagueinstaller.sh` file (`./leagueinstaller.sh` in a terminal or just double click and follow the instructions, might be necessary to run chmod +x ./leagueinstaller.sh first.)
+   Type `./leagueinstaller.sh` and press enter, might be necessary to run ```chmod +x ./leagueinstaller.sh``` first.

-- DON'T RUN THIS SCRIPT AS SUDO
+## How to install it (Python version)
+- Download the latest release from the [Releases page](https://github.com/kassindornelles/lol-for-linux-bash-installer/releases)
+- Extract the files
+- Run the "ui_installer.py" script in a terminal/console:

+  Open a console/terminal in the script main directory (where the files are)

+  Type `python ui_installer.py` and press enter.

+  If you want to run the installation process without a UI run the "leagueinstaller.py" script instead.

 ## Dependencies, install those packages system-wide first:
 - winetricks